leafCyhvss/Distributed-File-System-Based-on-Firebase/Final Report.md

 <img src="./Final%20Report.assets/13431669697061_.pic.jpg" alt="13431669697061_.pic" style="zoom: 67%;" />

 According to the three graphs above, the production of Audi's automated and semi-automated vehicles climbed dramatically in 2019 while the production of manual vehicles decreased.
 Toyota's manual vehicle production has been expanding year after year, and their auto cars are also being produced in large numbers, but their manual transmission is always at the top.
 Ford produces about 90% of its vehicles with a manual gearbox.
 Only 10% of Ford vehicles are equipped with gearboxes other than the manual.
 Ford and Toyota have shown little interest in semi-autonomous vehicles.
 Audi's Semi-Auto production has increased year after year, and in  2019 it surpassed the Manual Transmission.
 Based on the foregoing, we believe that Audi outperforms Ford and Toyota in auto and semi auto transmission vehicles.
 On the other hand, Toyota and Ford are competing in the manual gearbox market.

-#### The car's resale value differs from its  original retail price:

-The market value has been calculated on this formula: Current market value = Release Price * (1 - depreciation rate) ^ (2022-release year).
-The depreciation rate for all cars and companies has been assumed as 12.5% every year.
-The 2022 minus release year is the current age of the car

-According to the formula that was shown before, the link between pricing and current market value may be seen in the three graphs that have been presented above for Audi, Ford, and  Toyota.
-Based on the findings, we are able to draw the conclusion that there is a positively strong linear relationship between price and market value across all of the firms.
-This relationship indicates  that if a price is high, the pace at which its market value drops will be slower.
+We can conclude that people's demanding of used cars increased in recent years.

+#### The used car price trend in recent years:

+We will see that the company's prices have been increasing linearly or exponentially for all of  their used vehicles.
+The prices have climbed linearly every year at a positive rate for all three companies, as seen by  the red line in each of the three graphs that have been presented above.
+For Audi, the price rise  did not begin until after the year 2010, for Ford it was somewhere between 2007 and 2010,  while for Toyota, the price increase did not begin until after the year 2005.
+We believe this trends somehow reflect the trend of inflation.

 ## **Learning Experience**